mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 ![I guess I zigged when I should have zagged but then I would not have seen this amazing place](/assets/jpg/IMG_3990-977x550.jpeg Lost in a forest, THETIS LAKE REGIONAL PARK)

 ## ELEVEN WEEK CHECK-IN
-Below is a rough idea of how training has gone over the since the end of November.
+Below is a rough idea, expressed in distance recorded, of how training has trended the since the end of November.

 ![Monthly Graph](/assets/jpg/training-20220206.jpeg)

 <!---->
 ## SUNDAY JAN 30 🌧